 Trainees / Students

 The goal of the BMFMS is to improve standards of pregnancy care and trainees have a vital role to play in achieving this.
-The two trainee representatives on the BMFMS committee endorse trainees’ views and promote ways in which the society can support their needs.
-The BMFMS can help provide support, training, mentorship, as well as funding for research and travel grants.
+The two trainee representatives on the BMFMS committee represent trainees’ views and promote ways in which the society can support their needs.
+The BMFMS provides educational events which support training, as well as funding for research and travel grants.
 The trainee representatives want to ensure trainees and medical students benefit from society membership, become fully involved in society activities and can contribute to its success.

-The trainee representative play an active role in committee meetings and the organisation of the conference, including a session designed specifically for trainees.
+The trainee representatives play an active role in committee meetings and the organisation of the conference, including a session designed specifically for trainees.
 They are also involved on an annual basis in the RCOG careers fair which provides junior doctors and medical students with the opportunity to explore the career opportunities afforded by obstetrics and gynaecology.
-The careers fair is usually in February - see

-At present the trainee representatives are Dr Sarah Murray and Dr Louise Webster.
+At present the trainee representatives are Dr Sarah Murray and Dr Adalina Sacco.

-Dr Sarah Murray is an ST5 trainee in Obstetrics and Gynaecology in Edinburgh.
-She is currently out of programme undertaking a Wellcome trust Clinical Research fellowship investigating the optimum timing of delivery of twins.
-In her 'spare time' she is the vice chair of the UK RCOG trainees committee and chair of the South East Scotland trainees committee.
+Dr Sarah Murray is a subspecialty trainee in Maternal and Fetal Medicine in Edinburgh and a SCREDS Clinical Lecturer in Obstetrics at the University of Edinburgh.
+Between 2016-2019 she undertook a Wellcome trust Clinical Research fellowship investigating the optimum timing of delivery of twins alongside a MSc in Epidemiology at the London School of Hygiene and Tropical Medicine.
+She is a past vice chair of the UK RCOG trainees committee and chair of the South East Scotland trainees committee.

 If you wish to contact one of the trainee representatives directly about training issues then please email them on Smurray8@staffmail.ed.ac.uk or email@example.com